aws-samples/aws-modern-application-workshop/workshop-2/Lab-0/README.md

 * Cloud9 Development Environment
 * A DynamoDB table to store your mysfits and their data

-*Note: SNS Orders topic, S3 assets, API Gateway and DynamoDB tables are admin components that run in the workshop administrator's account.
-If you're at a live AWS event, this will be provided by the workshop facilitators.
-We're working on packaging up the admin components in an admin CloudFormation template, so you will be able to run this workshop at your office or home.*

 ## Checkpoint:

 The CloudFormation stack will take a few minutes to launch.
 Periodically check on the stack creation process in the CloudFormation Dashboard.
 Your stack should show status **CREATE\_COMPLETE** in roughly 5-10 minutes.
 If you select box next to your stack and click on the **Events** tab, you can see what steps it's on.